In the current article, we will review how to use PowerShell commands for managing the…

 }

-When using clutter option, the Exchange server who manages the user mailbox, “decide” according to an internal algorithm to “move” (or not to “move”) a specific E-mail message to the clutter folder.
+When using the clutter feature, the Exchange server, which manages the user mailbox, decides according to an internal algorithm whether to move or not to move a specific email message to the clutter folder.

-In some scenarios, the clutter algorithm can decide to classify E-mail messages as an E-mail that will be sent to the clutter folder, and we would like to override this decision.
+In some scenarios, the clutter algorithm can classify email messages as an email that will be sent to the clutter folder, and we would like to override this decision.

-To be able to “inform” Exchange server that we would like to prevent that clutter process for specific mail items, we can create an Exchange Online rule.
+To inform the Exchange server that we would like to prevent that clutter process for specific mail items, we need to create an Exchange Online rule.

-The Exchange rule is implemented by, defining the characters of this specific emails, and asks from Exchange to add a specific mail field to the E-mail message header.
+The Exchange rule is implemented by defining the characters of these specific emails and asking Exchange to add a specific mail field to the email message header.

 This special mail filed is named X-MS-Exchange-Organization-BypassClutter.